Kyah Simon: Other activities

 She is proud of her Aboriginal heritage, and appreciates social media for the role it plays in helping to "change that conversation [about what it means to be Aboriginal] and open people's eyes to get different perspectives".
 Simon was instrumental in the Matildas' decision to display the Aboriginal flag in the team photo for their first game of the Tokyo Olympics, as a uniquely Australian gesture, rather than taking the knee in solidarity with the Black Lives Matter movement.
 She has joined Football Australia's inaugural National Indigenous Advisory Group to help foster engagement between the game and Aboriginal and Torres Strait Islander people.

 In popular culture

 Television and film

 In 2013, Simon was featured in an hour-long episode of ESPN's Aussies Abroad entitled, The Matildas, which profiled four Australian national team players (Simon, Lisa De Vanna, Samantha Kerr, and Caitlin Foord) and their experience playing internationally.

 Simon was also one of the subjects, the other being Lydia Williams, of a football documentary titled No Apologies by filmmaker Ashley Morrison.
 This documentary tells the story of the two Aboriginal female footballers and their journey to the Women's World Cup in Germany in 2011.

 Magazines

-In June 2011, Simon was on the cover of the Australian FourFourTwo Magazine along with fellow Matilda's Melissa Barbieri, Sam Kerr, Thea Slatyer and Sarah Walsh.
+In June 2011, Simon was on the cover of the Australian FourFourTwo Magazine along with fellow Matildas Melissa Barbieri, Sam Kerr, Thea Slatyer and Sarah Walsh.

+Personal life

+Simon is in a relationship with Faye Bryson.
+Her cousin, Gema Simon, was also an Australian international footballer.